areymbaut/data-projects/python_projects/stl10_image_classification_streamlit/README.md

 ## Model design, training and evaluation

 In this README, let us not go into details regarding the model training and evaluation (to better focus on Streamlit).
-That being said, the model design, training and evaluation is described in the Jupyter Notebook [model_training/unsupervised_learning.ipynb](./model_training/unsupervised_learning.ipynb).
+That being said, the model design, training and evaluation are described in the Jupyter Notebook [model_training/unsupervised_learning.ipynb](./model_training/unsupervised_learning.ipynb).

 In summary:
 - The CNN classifier is based on the residual network with 18 layers (ResNet18) listed in the Pytorch model zoo (with randomly initialized weights).